Harry Potter and all characters, etc. belong to J.K. Rowling, not me.

 "Harry James Potter," Martha concluded.

-"I'd like to register the fact that I am a Potter by birth so that the Ministry won't call me a thief if they catch me with Potter property," said Harry with a grin.
+"I'd like to register the fact that I am a Potter by birth so that the Ministry won't call me a thief if they catch me with Potter property," explained Harry with a grin.

 "Yes, that would be rather a nuisance, wouldn't it?" the woman agreed.
 "I'll just need to have you fill out this form and sign it with a blood quill."